Global Lipschitz stability for a fractional inverse transport problem by Carleman estimates: Acknowledgement(s)

-This work was supported by the interdisciplinary project on environmental transfer of radionuclides from University of Tsukuba and Hirosaki University, by the Japan Agency for Medical Research and Development, and by the A3 foresight program ``Modeling and Computation of Applied Inverse Problems'' of the Japan Society of the Promotion of Science.
+This work was supported by the interdisciplinary project on environmental transfer of radionuclides from University of Tsukuba and Hirosaki University, and by the A3 foresight program ``Modeling and Computation of Applied Inverse Problems'' of the Japan Society of the Promotion of Science.
+MM also acknowledges support from Grant-in-Aid for Scientific Research (17K05572 and 17H02081) of the Japan Society for the Promotion of Science (JSPS).

 Let us consider \be \pp_xw(x,v)+b(x,v)w(x,v)+\int_Vc(x,v,v^\prime)w(x,v^\prime)\,dv^\prime=F(x,v), \ee where $b\in L^\infty(\Omega\times V)$ and $c\in L^\infty(\Omega\times V\times V)$.

 \begin{lem} For sufficiently large $s>0$, there exists a constant $C>0$ such that